brad-dallin/laptopchemistry/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 catagories: methods
 ---

-I created this post to document some of my learnings by building a SQL query that retrives the chemical structures and data from the Chembl database.
+I wanted to document some of my learnings by building a SQL query that retrives the chemical structures and data from the Chembl database.
 Prior to running, I already downloaded the Chembl database and hosted it locally using the Postgres App for Mac.

 Instructions for downloading the Chembl database can be found [here](https://chembl.gitbook.io/chembl-interface-documentation/downloads) and installation instructions for Postgres App [here](https://postgresapp.com).